eChook/documentation/BuildingTheBoard/BuildInstructions.md

+Pin outs for the connectors on the eChook can be found in the 'Connecting the eChook to the car' section of the documentation [here](https://docs.echook.uk/Connecting-the-eChook-to-the-Car/connecting-the-echook-to-the-car.html).

 [^1]: interpreting Ceramic Capacitor Markings.
 The first two digits are the value, the third is the zero multiplier.
 This gives the value in picoFarads \(pF\).
 105 = 10 00000pf = 1uF.